 Burn out, meet National Relaxation Day (Aug 15).
 But don’t stress, because we’ve rounded up some great ideas to get your leisure on – whether you can carve out a single minute or a full 24 hours:

 - A chortle, guffaw or hearty bellow relaxes the body, boosts the immune system, protects the heart and burns calories.

 - Tell a joke or ask for one.

 Certain fragrances have the power to put us at ease and lift our mood and inspire.
 It’s like a mini-break for the senses.

 - Reach for the essential oils and take a whiff.
 Lavender is known to aid in relaxation.

 - Have another minute?
-Drop Scenty’s Calm Essential Oil Blend in the Renew Diffuser for hours of fragrant zen.
+Drop Scenty’s Calming Essential Oils in the Renew Diffuser for hours of fragrant zen.

 Music soothes the savage beast, or so the saying goes.

 - Plug in some earbuds and fire up your favorite calming or inspirational tune.

 - Turn the radio to the classical station in the car.